bradh352/ansible-scripts/roles/sonic/README.md

 single setting, instead it reads in the variables set that represent the entirety of the switch configuration and applies the diff of the configuration from the current state.
-It is expected most changes to the variables in this role which modify the swith configuration can be completed without any sort of outage (other than the obvious reasons, like you disabled the port you're using to connect to the switch and configure it).
+It is expected most changes to the variables in this role which modify the switch configuration can be completed without any sort of outage (other than the obvious reasons, like you disabled the port you're using to connect to the switch and configure it).